Weymouth Beach

 Weymouth Beach is a gently curving arc of sand in Weymouth Bay, beside the town of Weymouth in Dorset, England.
 Immediately adjacent to the beach is The Esplanade.

-The beach is a popular destination for sea bathing, and was frequented by King George III during times of illness.
+The beach is a popular destination for beachgoing and was frequented by King George III for sea bathing during times of illness.
 The king named Weymouth his 'first resort' and made bathing fashionable there.
 George III was advised to take the waters after his first bout of porphyria.

 Weymouth Beach is very wide and gently sloping, with golden sand and shallow waters normally with small waves.
 In addition to bathing, the expansive beach is used for beach motocross and volleyball.